“You have quite an impressive background.”

 You must really have a sense of accomplishment.

-The word "impressive" describes an accomplishment that you think is good, that few people are able to do.
-This word is used to sincerely praise someone in a slightly formal way.
+The word "impressive" describes an accomplishment that you think is good, which not many people are able to do.

 "Impressive" is usually used to describe the things that people have done, rather than the people themselves.
 Some common words that "impressive" is used with are: